OilerNetwork/pitchlake-monorepo/contracts/documentation-new.md

     }
 ```

-#### Fossil Callback (Round Settlement/Initialization)
+#### Fossil Callback (Two Use Cases)

 The first time this function is used is to initialize round 1; all subsequent times it is used to settle the current round.
-This function is only callable by the Pitcklake Verifier; it is used to send verified L1 data/calculations to the vault.
+This function is only callable by the Pitcklake Verifier to send verified L1 data/calculations to the vault.

-**Initializing Round 1**:

-**Settling Round N**:
+The L1 data is used the settle the current round and initialize the next.
+Since round 1 is the first round, the first time this function is called the data is used to initialize it.
+All other times this function will be used to settle round N and initialize round N + 1 (same txn).

 ```rust
 // @dev This function is called by the Pitchlake Verifier to provide L1 data to